 Unlike the motion of microneedling, acupuncture temporarily places needles on several parts of the face to promote blood circulation.
 However, the results are similar, causing micro-wounds that tighten skin, minimize wrinkles, and reduce scars.

-After exfoliating and cleansing, vitamin-rich, hydrating serums are applied to the skin, and a device that sprays out high-pressured oxygen is used on top, infusing antioxidants directly into the skin.
+After exfoliating and deep cleansing, vitamin-rich, hydrating serums are applied to the skin, and a device that sprays out high-pressured oxygen is used on top, infusing antioxidants directly into the skin.

 Sometimes called a fruit facial, brightening treatments are used to correct uneven skin tone and improve complexion.
 After your skin is exfoliated, your face will be infused with vitamin C, antioxidants, and fruit enzymes.